wez/wezterm/docs/config/lua/config/window_decorations.md

 * `window_decorations = "RESIZE"` - disable the title bar but enable the resizable border
 * `window_decorations = "TITLE | RESIZE"` - Enable titlebar and border.
 This is the default.

-This feature is not supported on Wayland; the titlebar and resizable border are always requested by wezterm.

 On X11 and Wayland, the windowing system may override the window decorations.

 When the titlebar is disabled you can drag the window using the tab bar if it